 And last but not least, green tea extract could also help protect your brain from age-related cognitive decline.
 Specific compounds in green tea have shown to protect brain cells from damaging oxidative stress — especially one called EGCG.

 This protection can help reduce age-related brain damage that often leads to mental decline and cognitive conditions like Parkinson’s, Alzheimer’s, and dementia.
 Findings from other studies also suggest that green tea enhances mental function in areas like memory and focus.
 Experts believe this is because it can enhance communication between different parts of the brain.

 All in all, the antioxidants in green tea extract seem to make it a health-boosting superfood.
 If you’re interested in trying it, we recommend this one from NOW Supplements (Buy on Amazon, $12.56).
 As always, get your doctors OK before trying any new supplement.

 Here’s to a long, healthy life!

-This article originally appeared on our sister site, First For Women.
+This story originally appeared on our sister site, First for Women.